St. Peter Chanel High School

 Saint Peter Chanel High School was a Catholic high school located in Bedford, Ohio, United States, from 1957 to 2013.
 The school was closed by the Cleveland Catholic Diocese following a drastic, decreasing trend in enrollment.

-Building
+Buildings

-St. Peter Chanel High School was designed by George W. Stickle and associates of Cleveland.
-The school is a steel structure with an ashlar limestone brick pattern.
+Designed by George W. Stickle and associates of Cleveland, the school was a steel structure with an ashlar limestone brick pattern.
 The school building is a four-story structure.
 St. Peter Chanel's gymnasium held an estimated 2,400–3,000 people.
 The gymnasium had naming rights.
 Ripp Field (1973) held 3,500 fans, and added an all-weather track in 2006.

-The building was purchased by Bedford City Schools in 2018.
-In September 2019, it was announced that the school would be demolished.
-On July 29, 2020, demolition began on the school.